Mindfully Overcome Anxiety, Depression, and Stress.

 Hobbies and Interests

-I am a HUGE animal lover.
-When I am not spending time with my dog, Clancy, and cat, Duncan, I volunteer as a Nursery Nanny, Cat Cuddler, and Dog Deputy at the SPCA.
+I am a HUGE animal lover and am a proud “dog dad” to my faithful hound, Clancy, whom I adopted from the Maryland SPCA.
 Being creative is also a passion for me, and currently I am “scratching that itch” by homebrewing beer.
 Also, I think it’s really important to find humor in life.
 That is why I REALLY enjoy torturing other people with my corney jokes and puns.
+Exploration and being in nature are also really important to me, and I am currently trying to spend as much time as possible in the woods.

 Let’s get started.